livingdocsIO/livingdocs-design-timeline/README.md

   4. From the root of the project run `npm install`
   5. Use your newly created token to login to Github (no password required).
 The login will be stored in your OSX keychain.
   6. Add `osxkeychain` to your Git config: `git config --global credential.helper osxkeychain`
-  7. Install Compass and Susy by typing `bundle install`
-  8. Run `grunt dev` to compile the design.
+  7. Run `grunt dev` to compile the design.
 When a file changes, the files in **/dist** are updated automatically

 ##Design